 3. Choose the Maps Embed API and click Enable on the following screen.

 4. Now navigate to the Credentials sidebar, click the +Create Credentials option and select API Key.

 You should now have an active API key for Google Maps.

 Now let’s dive into showing you how to embed Google Maps in WordPress.

 1. How to Embed Google Maps in WordPress Landing Pages

 The first method in this tutorial shows you how to embed Google maps on a landing page in WordPress.
 Landing pages are the best way to convert targeted traffic into leads and sales.

 And the best WordPress landing page plugin for the job is SeedProd.

-SeedProd is a drag-and-drop landing page builder that lets you create high-converting landing pages without writing code.
+SeedProd is a drag-and-drop landing page builder that lets you create high-converting landing pages and WordPress themes without writing code.
 It comes with hundreds of responsive landing page templates you can customize in the visual front-end editor easily.

 In addition, SeedProd has tons of smart content blocks for adding user-friendly content to your page, including: